Antonio Conte: Inter Milan

-On 31 May 2019, Conte was appointed head coach of Serie A club Inter Milan.
+On 31 May 2019, Conte was appointed head coach of Serie A club Inter Milan on a three-year contract.
 On 26 August 2019, Inter won their first league match of the season by 4–0 against Lecce.
-Inter finished second behind Juventus in the Serie A title race.
+Inter finished second behind Juventus by just one point in the Serie A title race.
 Inter also reached the final of the Europa League, but suffered a 3–2 defeat to Sevilla in Cologne on 21 August 2020.

-Following Atalanta's draw against Sassuolo on 2 May 2021, Inter were confirmed as champions for the first time in eleven years, ending Juventus's run of nine consecutive titles.

-Despite achieving Serie A glory, it was announced by Inter on 26 May 2021 that Conte had left the club by mutual consent.
+Following Atalanta's draw against Sassuolo on 2 May 2021, Inter were confirmed as Serie A champions for the first time in eleven years, ending Juventus' run of nine consecutive titles.
+Despite achieving Serie A glory, it was announced by Inter on 26 May that Conte had left the club by mutual consent.
 The departure was reportedly due to disagreements Conte had with the club's board over transfers for the following season.